Wellington Point, Queensland: History

+The line opened on 1 November 1889.
+This led to greater travel to Wellington Point and the opening up of yet more land.
+The line was closed in 1960 due to lack of use.
+On 26 July 1986, the railway line re-opened to Wellington Point with Wellington Point railway station being re-established.

-By 1893 the population of the area was 260 most involved in the primary sector and the service sector and by 1897 the end of Wellington Point was set aside as a recreation reserve.
+By 1893, the population of the area was 260 most involved in the primary sector and the service sector and by 1897 the end of Wellington Point was set aside as a recreation reserve.

 The Point's popularity continued to grow with special fruit trains run to the area in 1906 to sample the strawberries and to visit the gardens and vineyards and by 1911 retirees and commuters began to move into the area and more housing blocks were set aside.